 There are more than 100 magnet schools in Illinois.
-Many of these are concentrated in the Chicago Public Schools’ District; you can find a list of the district’s magnet schools here.
-Other districts, such as the Champaign Unit School District 4, Elgin Area Schools U-46, Rockford Public Schools and Decatur Public Schools, have magnet schools as well.
+Many of these are concentrated in the Chicago Public Schools’ District; you can search for these by using the Chicago Public Schools search tool and filtering for magnet schools.
+Other districts, such as the Champaign Unit School District 4, Elgin Area Schools U-46, Rockford Public Schools and Decatur Public Schools, have magnet schools or programs as well.

 Families in Illinois can also consider private schools, nonpublic schools that charge tuition.
 There are more than 1,000 private schools across the state.
 These schools may offer a unique curriculum, smaller class sizes, or a faith-based tradition.